 - Tarot Heritage — A Personal Visit with the Visconti-Sforza Deck

 See also the Cary-Yale (Visconti di Modrone) deck, to read about the related deck.

-Please note that the reproduced images of this deck on this site were combined from several sources of varying quality.
-Some of the images were of poor quality due to lighting conditions or other factors; Photoshop was used to correct color balance and adjust contrast to bring out details, at the risk of strengthening digital artifacts or giving an inaccurate impression of the actual condition of the original physical cards.
+Please note that the images of this particular deck on this site are of varying quality because they were combined from several sources.
+Some images were of extremely poor quality or murky, possibly due to poor lighting; Photoshop was used to adjust color balance and contrast to bring out details, at the risk of giving an inaccurate impression of the actual condition of the physical cards.